PHASE empowers Program Participants to live, work and thrive

 PHASE is a private, non-profit corporation, incorporated in 1970 as a 501(c)3 in the state of Minnesota.
 PHASE primarily serves individuals with a developmental disability, brain injury and/or severe and ersistent mental illness.
-Its services focus on employment development, community integration, skill-building, and social, recreational and therapeutic activities.
+Services focus on employment development, community integration, skill-building, and social, recreational and therapeutic activities.
 PHASE is a CARF Accredited organization, licensed under MS245D by the Minnesota Department of Human Services.
-In a given year, PHASE serves close to three-hundred program participants, and employs approximately one-hundred staff members.
+In a given year, PHASE serves close to 500 program participants, and employs approximately 130 staff members.

 PHASE is a Home and Community Based Service, meaning that its primary mandate is to ensure access to the community while preventing institutionalization of individuals served.
 PHASE works to promote the legal and human rights of individuals with disabilities through its services, and in compliance with the 1999 Supreme Court Decision, referred to as the Olmstead Decision.
 The Olmstead Decision provides the legal authority to eliminate unnecessary segregation of persons with disabilities, and to ensure that persons with disabilities receive services in the most integrated setting appropriate to their needs.

-PHASE operates its primary services in Pine County, MN in three licensed facilities, and serves individuals living in the counties of Pine, Chisago, Kanabec, Isanti and Carlton.
+PHASE and Industries, Inc., a division of PHASE, serve individuals throughout Pine, Chisago, Kanabec, and Isanti counties.
 While the overall demand for services has steadily increased in recent years, the characteristics of new referrals and the quantity of service authorization have changed.
 An increasing number of new referrals are presenting with severe and persistent mental illness, and many present with significant challenges in behavior.
 Further, new referrals are commonly authorized for less than five-days of service per week, which has presented a challenge in striking a balance between resource allocation and service quantity.

-New regulations, including the implementation of MS245D, development of the MN Olmstead Plan, repeal of MN Rule 9525 - Rule 40, proposal of MN Rule 9544 - Positive Supports Rule, Moving Home Minnesota initiative, Federal HCBS Plan, Rate Restructuring, and Employment-First Policy initiatives, have provided both a challenge and opportunity to enhance the overall service delivery to be more person-centered, person-first, and community-integrated.
+New regulations, including the implementation of MS245D, development of the MN Olmstead Plan, repeal of MN Rule 9525 - Rule 40, proposal of MN Rule 9544 - Positive Supports Rule, Moving Home Minnesota initiative, Federal HCBS Plan, Rate Restructuring, Workforce Innovation and Opportunity Act, and Employment-First Policy initiatives, have provided both a challenge and opportunity to enhance the overall service delivery to be more person-centered, person-first, and community-integrated.

 PHASE has adjusted its practices, structure and procedures to both comply with the new regulation, and meaningfully participate in the process of leading systematic changes in the field of supports for individuals with disabilities.
 PHASE has improved individualized planning of services, and moved to expand pathways for diversified employment opportunities to program participants.
 PHASE has expanded its community employment contracts, as well as increased the number of program participant and staff positions available through the expansion of internal PHASE businesses, such as PHASE Recycling.
 These areas of service development, service quality and business growth are further addressed in PHASE's Strategic Plan.